Azure/azure-webpubsub/docs/concepts/overview.md

 When a client starts a connection to the service, there are 2 ways to do authentication:

 1. One way is that the client connects to the service with a JWT token signed by the server.
 2. The other way is when there is a `connect` event handler registered for this client.
-The service then redirect the auth workflow to the `connect` event handler.
+The service then redirects the auth workflow to the `connect` event handler.
 The response of the event handler can specify the `userId` and the `role`s the client has, and can decline the client with 401, [Connect event handler protocol](#event_handler_protocol_connect) contains the details.

-Below graph describes the workflow in detail.
+The below graph describes the workflow in detail.

 ![Client Connect Workflow](../assets/client_connect_workflow.png)